snyball/spaik/README.md

 ### Exporting functions to SPAIK

-It is often useful to for functions to be called from both Rust and Lisp, here the function `add_to` is being defined as both a Rust function in the global scope, and as a SPAIK function in `Fns`.
+It is often useful for functions to be called from both Rust and Lisp, here the function `add_to` is being defined as both a Rust function in the global scope, and as a SPAIK function in `Fns`.
 We can then choose to  register the `Fns::add_to` function in the VM.

 ``` rust
 use spaik::prelude::*;